Ian Nicholls, AROnline’s historian-in-residence, tells the story of Rover and Triumph, and their part in the downfall of the British motor industry.

 The incoming Conservative Government adopted a laissez-faire approach to industry.
 They also intended to bring in legislation to control the power of the Trade Unions, which set them on a collision course with the TUC.

 On 17 August, 1970 British Leyland announced that Standard-Triumph International would now be known as the Triumph Motor Company.
 The next day British Leyland announced a major re-organisation to speed up integration of the former Leyland and British Motor Holdings companies.

 Other moves included the creation of a new division, Special Products, from the former construction equipment and foundry and general engineering divisions and also the formation of British Leyland International to control all overseas operations.
-George Turnbull, the Managing Director of Austin-Morris since November 1968, became the Managing Director of Austin Morris-Pressed Steel Fisher, which would now be known as the Austin-Morris and Manufacturing group.
+George Turnbull, the Managing Director of Austin-Morris since November 1968, became the Managing Director of Austin Morris-Pressed Steel Fisher, which would now be known as Austin Morris and Manufacturing Limited.
 He would be responsible for plants employing 85,000 work people – nearly half the corporation’s total labour force in the United Kingdom.
 His deputy was Harry Barber, the Managing Director of PSF.

-The profitable specialist car division, Jaguar, Rover and Triumph remained outwardly unchanged.
-Former Standard-Triumph man Walter Boardman, the Finance Director of Austin-Morris, became the first divisional appointment in the role of Finance Director.
+The profitable Specialist Car division, which was comprised of Jaguar, Rover and Triumph, remained outwardly unchanged.
+Former Standard-Triumph man Walter Boardman, the Finance Director of Austin Morris, became the first divisional appointment in the role of Finance Director.

 Ex-Austin man put in charge…

 Bill Davis was born in 1919 in Birmingham and had joined Austin at Longbridge as an apprentice in 1935.
 He served in the REME from 1939 to 1946, then rejoined Austin.
 At the time of the BMH-Leyland merger he had been the BMC Managing Director with responsibility for production.